-Bobby Torres is a non-traditional student at University of Nebraska-Lincoln majoring in sociology and psychology.
-His history with UNL is a long one.
+Bobby Torres is a non-traditional student at the University of Nebraska-Lincoln majoring in sociology and psychology.
+His history with the university is a long one.

-Bobby first came to UNL in 1993 and majored in accounting.
+Bobby first came to Nebraska in 1993 and majored in accounting.
 He did not graduate.
-Bobby later returned to UNL but did not have a definite idea of what he wanted to study or pursue for a career.
-Bobby returned to UNL once more in fall 2012, and Bobby hopes this time will be the last.
+Bobby later returned to the university but did not have a definite idea of what he wanted to study or pursue for a career.
+Bobby returned to Nebraska once more in fall 2012, and Bobby hopes this time will be the last.

 In 2012, Bobby majored only in psychology.
 However, after taking a class about the sociology of sports last year to fulfill credits, Bobby was so taken with the subject that he decided to major in sociology as well as psychology.

-In the years between Bobby’s stays at UNL, he has taken classes at other nearby colleges while driving a school bus for a living.
-Bobby still drives a school bus part-time, and it was while driving a school bus that Bobby received a “stroke of maturity” which he says inspired him to return to UNL in 2012 to finish his degree.
+In the years between Bobby’s stays at Nebraska, he has taken classes at other nearby colleges while driving a school bus for a living.
+Bobby still drives a school bus part-time, and it was while driving a school bus that Bobby received a “stroke of maturity” which he says inspired him to return to Nebraska in 2012 to finish his degree.

 “When you interact with students you start to wonder how you influence them and how they influence you,” Bobby said.
 “It’s always been something of interest to me.
 And I always thought there was more out there for me.
 Not necessarily in terms of money, but in terms of what I’m capable of doing.”

 Bobby said studying sociology has been valuable to him not only academically, but in his job and family life as well.
 Sociology illuminates the interactions which take place between people in every setting imaginable, Bobby said.

 After he receives his bachelor’s degree, Bobby plans to pursue a master’s in psychology and pursue a teaching position.
 He plans on teaching at a community college or even the university level.